duplisea/gslea/README.md

     ## 47: 2015 4.19    9.12                      77.00939    7.666830
     ## 48: 2016 4.26    3.06                      73.53504    7.633863
     ## 49: 2017 3.81    3.81                      76.16029    7.612828
-    ## 50: 2018 3.26    6.08                      82.21718    7.640820
+    ## 50: 2018 3.24    6.08                      82.21718    7.640820
-    ## 51: 2019   NA    4.76                            NA          NA
+    ## 51: 2019 3.64    4.76                            NA          NA
     ##     year T150 ice.max O2.Late_summer.sat.mean50_100 ph_bot.fall

 This puts each variable as a separate column, it preserves all the years where at least one of the variables had an observation and it puts NA for variable x year combinations where there was no observation.

-It is important to know that when you do this as above, you are effectively make a table of year x variable, i.e. you make it two dimensional.
-So if you have more than 1 EAR, your initial data are three dimensional and when you cast the data to two dimensions, a decision needs to made to know how to reduce the dimensionality.
-This is done with a “group by” function. by default, dcast will do a group-by as count.
-This is both dangerous and convenient because then you can do other group by functions like sum or mean.
-You can however also cast data into two dimensions but it will repeat the columns for each EAR (note that “EAR” is now in the right hand side of the formula)
+It is important to know that when you do this as above, you are making 2-dimensional table data which is fine if your data are two dimensional.
+If you have more than one EAR, then your initial data are 3-dimensional and when you cast the data to 2-dimensions, a decision needs to made on how to reduce it to 2-dimensions.
+This is done with a “group by” function.
+By default, dcast will do a group-by as count but you can also specify other groub-by functions such as sum or mean.
+You can also, however, cast data into 2-dimensions but it will repeat the columns for each EAR (note that “EAR” is now in the right hand side of the formula)

     dat= EA.query.f(years=2015:2020, variables=c("T150","ph_bot.fall","ice.max","O2.Late_summer.sat.mean50_100"), EARs=1:100)
     dcast(dat, year~ variable+EAR)